shuntaro-sf/apex-extended-schema-utils/README.md

 soqlQUeryClause.parentSoqlQueryClauses = new List<SoqlQueryClause>{ parentSoqlQueryClause };
 ```

-An Example of getting child SObject records, equivalent to the following SOQL.
+An example of getting child SObject records, equivalent to the following SOQL.

 ```soql
 SELECT Id, Name, AccountSource, Type,